icplayer/icplayer/addons/Drawing/documentation.md

         </tr>
         <tr>
             <td>text-handle</td>
-            <td>Class of the element that is used to drag the text's editor.</td>
+            <td>Class of the element that is used to drag the text editor.</td>
         </tr>
         <tr>
             <td>text-close</td>
-            <td>Class of the element that is used to close the text's editor.</td>
+            <td>Class of the element that is used to close the text editor.</td>
         </tr>
     </tbody>
 </table>

 ## Advanced Connector integration

-Each command supported by the Drawing module can be used in the Advanced Connector module's scripts.
-The example below shows how to change the color (to green) and thickness (to 13) when the image source is selected and the Text module's gap content changes.
+Each command supported by the Drawing module can be used in the <a href="/doc/en/page/Advanced-Connector" target="_blank" rel="noopener noreferrer">Advanced Connector</a> module's scripts.
+The following example shows how to change the color (to green) and thickness (to 13) when the image source is selected and the <a href="/doc/en/page/Text" target="_blank" rel="noopener noreferrer">Text</a> module's gap content changes.

     EVENTSTART
     Name:ItemSelected
     Item:green
     SCRIPTSTART

     var drawing = presenter.playerController.getModule('Drawing1');
     drawing.setColor('green');

     SCRIPTEND
     EVENTEND

     EVENTSTART
     Source:Text1
     Item:1
     Value:^medium$
     SCRIPTSTART

     var drawing = presenter.playerController.getModule('Drawing1');
     drawing.setThickness(13);

     SCRIPTEND
     EVENTEND

 ## Demo presentation

-[Demo presentation](/embed/6183083237703680 "Demo presentation") contains examples on how to use the Drawing addon.
+[Demo presentation](https://www.mauthor.com/present/5896726509387776 "Demo presentation") contains examples of how to use the Drawing module.